mxProject/DataGenerator/mxProject.Devs.DataGenerator/Readme.md

         },
     },

-    // Sepecify the field order
+    // Specify the field order
     SortedFieldNames = new string[]
     {
         "ID",